José Gottardi Cristelli

 José Gottardi Cristelli, S.D.B.
-(21 September 1923, in Baselga di Pinè, Trentino – 7 March 2005, in Montevideo) was a Uruguayan cleric.
+(21 September 1923, in Baselga di Pinè, Trentino – 7 March 2005, in Montevideo) was a Uruguayan Roman Catholic prelate.

 He was ordained on 15 October 1950 as a Salesian of Don Bosco.
 On 1 March 1972 he was appointed titular bishop of Bellicastrum and auxiliary bishop of Mercedes; three years later, auxiliary bishop of Montevideo.
 On 5 June 1985 he was appointed Archbishop of Montevideo; he retired in 1998.